hraza10/carguide.github.io/README.md

 Hassan Raza and Suyog Gyawali working together

-API we used: Get All Manufacturers
+API we used: Get All Manufacturers,
 Link to the API: https://vpic.nhtsa.dot.gov/api/vehicles/getallmanufacturers?format=json

+Our visualization shows a bar chart which displays the countries with the number of car manufacturers.